je-suis-tm/quant-trading/README.md

 ### 1. MACD oscillator

 This is the easiest trading strategy.
 It is a momentum trading strategy which holds the belief that upward momentum has more impact on short term moving average than long term moving average.
-We basically take long moving average and short moving average on the close price of stock.
+We basically calculate long term moving average and short term moving average on the close price of a given stock.
 To generate the trading signal, we implement a comparison between two moving averages.
-When short moving average is larger than long moving average, we set the signal at 1 which implies LONG, vice versa.
+When short term moving average is above long term moving average, we set the signal at 1 which implies LONG position.
+Vice versa.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/macd%20positions.png)